College of Charleston Home

 Publications

 "Mary Astell and Cartesian 'Scientia.'"
-Forthcoming in The New Science and Women's Literary Discourse: Prefiguring Frankenstein, ed.
+In The New Science and Women's Literary Discourse: Prefiguring Frankenstein, ed.
 Judy Hayden (Palgrave Press).

 Descartes on Innate Ideas.
 London: Continuum, 2009.